Almaniks/Almaniks/README.md

 Hello!
-I’m [Your Name], a passionate Data Analyst who loves turning raw data into meaningful insights.
+I’m Almanik Suryo Kuncoro, a passionate Data Analyst who loves turning raw data into meaningful insights.
 My expertise lies in Python, SQL, and Tableau, and I frequently utilize libraries like pandas, NumPy, and Matplotlib for data cleaning, exploratory analysis, and visualization.

 Data Enthusiast: Enjoy diving into diverse datasets, discovering patterns, and solving real-world problems.
 Analytical Approach: Skilled at combining descriptive and inferential methods to guide decision-making.